zompi2/UE4EasyLocalizationTool/README.md

 * `ERROR: CSV file not found!` - this error will encounter when the given CSV file does not exist.
 * `ERROR: Namespaces in CSV not found!` - this error will encounter when CSV has no `Namespace` Column and the `Global Namespace` is not set.
 * `ERROR: Namespace in row 2 (counting from 1) is empty!` - this error will encounter when CSV has `Namespace` Column, but there is an empty entry under it and the `Global Namespace` is not set.
 * `ERROR: CSV has not enough Columns!` - this error will enncounter when CSV is empty or if it has only one Column.
 This tool requires at least two Columns in a CSV file to work.

+If the text displays a Key value instead of the localized value:
+* If this is a child widget blueprint and the Text is defined in it's parent you might need to use a [LocText Struct](#loctext-struct).
+* Otherwise you might need to call [Refresh Language Resources](#refresh-language-resources) function before displaying the text.

+If the Text key keeps changing into a new key:
+* Ensure that if the localization value has a new line character it is a CRLF character.

 # Extra Links
 * [Blog Entry](https://zompidev.blogspot.com/2022/02/easy-localization-tool-for-ue4.html)